ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/migration/server/indexes.markdown

 {PANEL:Breaking changes in index definition}

-Regardless of [the data migration strategy](../../migration/server/data-migration), you have chosen you might get warnings complaining about an inability to import some indexes.
+Regardless of [the data migration strategy](../../migration/server/data-migration) you have chosen, you might get warnings complaining about an inability to import some indexes.

 This is due to breaking changes to index definitions and requires a manual change.